ArneWaeschenbach/gitnomnomnom/README.md

 On the website, you will see an input field where you can enter a radius in meters.
 Enter the desired radius and press the button.

 6:
 The app will then provide you with a list of restaurants within the chosen radius.
 Additionally, you can customize the restaurant list by selecting specific checkboxes at the top, which will add corresponding specifications to your search.
+Please note that there might be a bug where you need to click the button twice for the selection to work correctly.
+This issue will be fixed soon.